AppPETs/developer-guidelines/GLOSSARY.md

 ## Mobile Device Management (MDM)
 Mobile Device Management software secures, monitors and manages mobile devices deployed in enterprises.
-It allows centralized control and administration over connected mobile devices and can ensure users are following the company’s security policies.
+It allows centralized control and administration over connected mobile devices and can ensure users are following the company's security policies.

 ## Mozilla Server Side TLS Guidelines
 The goal of this site is to help operational teams with the configuration of TLS on servers and to offer an single point of information that is going to be updated as new technical standards eveolve.